snubwoody/wakunguma.com/src/articles/rust-compile-times.md

 image: /internal/thumbnails/variadic-generics.png
 imageAsset: ../assets/internal/thumbnails/variadic-generics.png
 imageSize: 0
-published: 2025-11-30
+published: 2025-12-03
-tags: [Rust]
+tags:
+  - Rust
 ---

-> That being said, compilation time is a multiplier for basically everything.
-> Whether you want to ship more features, to make code faster, to adapt to a
-> change of requirements, or to attract new contributors, build time is a factor in that.

 What exactly makes rust's compilation slow?
 Well rust has a very powerful build system, comprising compile time macros and build scripts.
 When I say compile times I mean clean builds because that's where a lot of the pain is felt.
 Incremental compile times aren't bad at all.
 But clean builds come up a lot of the time:

 - Docker builds
 - CI/CD